ddaniel90/moviePhp/README.md

 # To-Do-List

-## A Simple and minimalist - Do Websit
+## A Simple and minimalist movie website

 #### This web page is hosted [here!](https://php.ddaniel.ro/)